geo-ant/blog/_posts/2023-11-20-rust-for-cpp-developers-constructors.md

 ```

 That is, provided our `BigInteger` type supports addition, which we can implement
-using the [`Add`](https://doc.rust-lang.org/std/ops/trait.Add.html) trait but I'll
+using the [`Add`](https://doc.rust-lang.org/std/ops/trait.Add.html) trait.
+But I'll
 leave that for another time.

 ## Coversions that Fail

-This article is already pretty long, so I'll keep this section brief.
+This article is already pretty long, so I'll keep this brief.
 Looking at
-the metod signatures for `From` and `Into`, we can see that they cannot return
+the associated function signatures for `From` and `Into`, we can see that they cannot return
 an error.
 To implement a conversion that can return an error, we can use the
 [`TryFrom`](https://doc.rust-lang.org/std/convert/trait.TryFrom.html) and
 [`TryInto`](https://doc.rust-lang.org/std/convert/trait.TryInto.html) traits.
 They work